FarzamMohammadi/ado-express/README.md

 **IMPORTANT: The start of a development container, will trigger the application to run.
 To prevent this, don't setup the environment variables.
 You can always set them after the development container has started.**

 ### To run the application within the development container
-### Environment Variables Configuration
-There are two ways to set the environment variables:
-1. Set them in .env file
-2. Pass them as arguments in the run command

-Make sure to set them according to your task via either the run command or .env file.
-For more information about environment variables, see [Environment Variables](#Environment-Variables).

 Using environment variables in .env: